 Before you even start writing though, their capacity to help you outline is effective too.
 Notes and research can be easily stored and tagged for quick reference.

 Squibler aspires to help you write your book in 30 days.
 It may seem like an impossible feat.
-But, with their streamlined organization and your hard work and commitment, it can be done.
+But, with their AI technology to expand your plot in just one click, your hard work, and your commitment, you can do it.

 Lastly, too many writers are out there trying to write a story they have fallen out of love with.
-It’s true that the road to a finished novel is not lined entirely with smiles and rainbows.
+Indeed, the road to a finished novel is not lined with smiles and rainbows.
 But, there’s a difference between a few struggles and a complete lack of passion for your novel.

 It happens.
 You spend weeks and months on end dealing with the same characters and the same plot.
 Perhaps you’ve dealt with more writer’s block than you’d like to admit, and you’re growing weary.